coursera/courseraresearchexports/README.rst

 ``/learn`` in the url.
 For ``https://www.coursera.org/learn/machine-learning``, the slug is `machine-learning`).

+You may also use `--course_id` if you know your course id.
+This is also necessary for non publically available courses.

 If a more limited set of data is required, you can specify which schemas are included with the export. (e.g. for the demographics tables)::